 G protein-coupled receptors are the largest group of cell surface receptors, as they are present on virtually every excitable cell in the body.
 As such, they also represent the predominant target for existing approved drugs.

-Dr. Miller's work is key for understanding how drugs work, as it provides molecular insights that are useful for the development of new drugs that are better, safer and more effective.
-These are relevant to a broad variety of diseases, many of which are quite common and have major impacts.
+Dr. Miller's work is key to understanding how drugs work, as it provides molecular insights that are useful for the development of new drugs that are better, safer and more effective.
+These insights are relevant to a broad variety of diseases, many of which are quite common and have major impacts.

-- Editorial Board, Molecular Pharmacology, 2002-present
+- Editorial board, Molecular Pharmacology, 2002-present